MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.0/upcoming-breaking-changes.md

   - Consider using the image alias including the version of the distribution you want to use in the "-ImageName" parameter of the "New-AzVmss" cmdlet.
 On April 30, 2023, the image deployed using `UbuntuLTS` will reach its end of life.
 In November 2023, the aliases `UbuntuLTS`, `CentOS`, `Debian`, and `RHEL` will be removed.
   - This change is expected to take effect from Az.Compute version: 7.0.0 and Az version: 11.0.0

+## Az.ContainerInstance

+### `Get-AzContainerGroup`

+- Cmdlet breaking-change will happen to all parameter sets
+  - The output type 'Microsoft.Azure.PowerShell.Cmdlets.ContainerInstance.Models.Api20221001Preview.IContainerGroup' is changing
+  - The following properties in the output type are being deprecated : 'PreviouState' 'PreviouStateDetailStatus' 'PreviouStateExitCode' 'PreviouStateFinishTime' 'PreviouStateStartTime'
+  - The following properties are being added to the output type : 'PreviousState' 'PreviousStateDetailStatus' 'PreviousStateExitCode' 'PreviousStateFinishTime' 'PreviousStateStartTime'
+  - Change description : The parameters starts with PreviouState will be corrected as PreviousState.
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
+  - The change is expected to take effect in Az.ContainerInstance version : '4.0.0'

+### `Remove-AzContainerGroup`

+- Cmdlet breaking-change will happen to all parameter sets
+  - The output type 'Microsoft.Azure.PowerShell.Cmdlets.ContainerInstance.Models.Api20221001Preview.IContainerGroup' is changing
+  - The following properties in the output type are being deprecated : 'PreviouState' 'PreviouStateDetailStatus' 'PreviouStateExitCode' 'PreviouStateFinishTime' 'PreviouStateStartTime'
+  - The following properties are being added to the output type : 'PreviousState' 'PreviousStateDetailStatus' 'PreviousStateExitCode' 'PreviousStateFinishTime' 'PreviousStateStartTime'
+  - Change description : The parameters starts with PreviouState will be corrected as PreviousState.
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
+  - The change is expected to take effect in Az.ContainerInstance version : '4.0.0'

+### `Restart-AzContainerGroup`

+- Cmdlet breaking-change will happen to all parameter sets
+  - The output type 'bool' is changing
+  - The following properties in the output type are being deprecated : 'PreviouState' 'PreviouStateDetailStatus' 'PreviouStateExitCode' 'PreviouStateFinishTime' 'PreviouStateStartTime'
+  - The following properties are being added to the output type : 'PreviousState' 'PreviousStateDetailStatus' 'PreviousStateExitCode' 'PreviousStateFinishTime' 'PreviousStateStartTime'
+  - Change description : The parameters starts with PreviouState will be corrected as PreviousState.
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
+  - The change is expected to take effect in Az.ContainerInstance version : '4.0.0'

+### `Start-AzContainerGroup`

+- Cmdlet breaking-change will happen to all parameter sets
+  - The output type 'bool' is changing
+  - The following properties in the output type are being deprecated : 'PreviouState' 'PreviouStateDetailStatus' 'PreviouStateExitCode' 'PreviouStateFinishTime' 'PreviouStateStartTime'
+  - The following properties are being added to the output type : 'PreviousState' 'PreviousStateDetailStatus' 'PreviousStateExitCode' 'PreviousStateFinishTime' 'PreviousStateStartTime'
+  - Change description : The parameters starts with PreviouState will be corrected as PreviousState.
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
+  - The change is expected to take effect in Az.ContainerInstance version : '4.0.0'

+### `Stop-AzContainerGroup`

+- Cmdlet breaking-change will happen to all parameter sets
+  - The output type 'bool' is changing
+  - The following properties in the output type are being deprecated : 'PreviouState' 'PreviouStateDetailStatus' 'PreviouStateExitCode' 'PreviouStateFinishTime' 'PreviouStateStartTime'
+  - The following properties are being added to the output type : 'PreviousState' 'PreviousStateDetailStatus' 'PreviousStateExitCode' 'PreviousStateFinishTime' 'PreviousStateStartTime'
+  - Change description : The parameters starts with PreviouState will be corrected as PreviousState.
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
+  - The change is expected to take effect in Az.ContainerInstance version : '4.0.0'

+### `Update-AzContainerGroup`

+- Cmdlet breaking-change will happen to all parameter sets
+  - The output type 'Microsoft.Azure.PowerShell.Cmdlets.ContainerInstance.Models.Api20221001Preview.IContainerGroup' is changing
+  - The following properties in the output type are being deprecated : 'PreviouState' 'PreviouStateDetailStatus' 'PreviouStateExitCode' 'PreviouStateFinishTime' 'PreviouStateStartTime'
+  - The following properties are being added to the output type : 'PreviousState' 'PreviousStateDetailStatus' 'PreviousStateExitCode' 'PreviousStateFinishTime' 'PreviousStateStartTime'
+  - Change description : The parameters starts with PreviouState will be corrected as PreviousState.
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
+  - The change is expected to take effect in Az.ContainerInstance version : '4.0.0'

 ## Az.DesktopVirtualization

 ### `New-AzWvdScalingPlan`